‘Some of the worst I’ve seen’: Local emergency rooms face longer wait times, crowded conditions

 ROCHESTER, N.Y.
-(WROC) — News 8 has been talking to local hospitals all week about how staffing shortages are affecting them.
+(WROC) — Hospitals across Rochester have been battling with staffing shortages ever since New York’s healthcare worker vaccine mandate went into effect.

-On Friday, one local hospital system says it’s having a major affect on their emergency room: longer wait times and crowded conditions.
+On Friday, one local hospital system says it’s having a major effect on their emergency room: longer wait times and crowded conditions.

-“Some of the conditions we have seen are some of the worst I’ve seen in my career in terms of volume, and how busy it’s been,” said Dr. Kamali, Chair of Emergency Medicine for URMC.
+“Some of the conditions we have seen are some of the worst I’ve seen in my career in terms of volume, and how busy it’s been,” Dr. Kamali, Chair of Emergency Medicine for URMC said.

 He says the backup is not just Rochester, but everywhere.
 It’s contributing to longer wait times all across the board — not just for emergency room patients, but also paramedics as they wait to transfer care.